3.6 Inverse and Folded Scales

 The geometric middle of the C or D scale (which goes from 1 to 10) will be equal to the square root of 10 = 3.162.
 Many slide rule manufacturers realized early on that it might be more convenient to use \(\pi\) = 3.142 as the fold-point rather than \(\sqrt{10}\), thus creating an easy way to multiply by \(\pi\) which is quite often useful, and this became common on the more modern slide rules.

-Let’s do a couple of examples:
+Let’s do a few of examples:

 1. Multiply 2.5 times 6.2 times 9.4.
 Let’s start by aligning the index on C with 9.4 on D, and moving the cursor to 2.5 on C. To perform our next multiplication we could reset the slide by aligning the left index on C to the cursor.
 However, our next factor – 6.2 – would be off-scale on C. If, instead, we put the index of CF at the cursor, then the 6.2 is on-scale on CF. Moving the cursor to 6.2 in CF thus gives us our final answer under the cursor on D: 146.